Our Boats

 If you are not familiar with the various types of sailing dinghies stated above, there is an excellent online reference at https://dinghysailing.info/Home/dinghytypes.

-- Sailing gear: All club members are required to carry a buoyancy aid jacket, sailing gloves and protective footwear whilst sailing.
-Club buoyancy jackets and footwear are available for club members.
-Wetsuits are highly recommended for the winter months.
+• Sailing gear: All club members are required to wear a buoyancy-aid jacket whilst sailing.
+Some club buoyancy jackets and footwear are available for club members.
+Sailing gloves and protective footwear are recommended and wetsuits are essential for the winter months.
+A personal VHF radio is also useful.

-- Safety Boat: The S.I.C.V.
+• Safety Boat: The S.I.C.V.
 Safety Boat is always in charge of the security of all the members whilst on the water.
 It is equipped with VHF radio, mobile phone, Jacobs Ladder/Cradle, tow ropes, first aid kit and other safety items.
-The crews are educated and trained in safety and other operations.
-Due to regulations of the commercial port of Garrucha, the Safety Boat must be used to tow dinghies out of and back through the port, unless the dinghy has their own electric motor or outboard petrol motor.
+The crews are briefed in safety and other operations.
+Due to regulations of the commercial port of Garrucha, the Safety Boat must be used to tow dinghies out of and back through the port, unless the dinghy has their own motor.